Constraints on Phase Transitions in Neutron Star Matter: Constraints on Phase Transitions in Neutron Stars

-One indication for the possible appearance of a first-order phase transition would be a very low squared sound velocity $(c_s^2 \leq 0.1)$ within the range of energy densities relevant for neutron stars.
+One indication of the possible appearance of a first-order phase transition would be a very low squared sound velocity $(c_s^2 \leq 0.1)$ within the range of energy densities relevant for neutron stars.
 Let us introduce $c_{s,min}$ as the minimum speed of sound following a maximum at lower densities.
-Given the inferred bands of probability distributions for $c_s^2$ in Section \ref{sec-2.2} and Figure \ref{fig1}, one can quantify the evidence for two competing scenarios: minimum $c^2_{s,min} > 0.1$ versus $c^2_{s,min} \leq 0.1$, in terms of corresponding Bayes factors, ${\cal B}^{c^2_{s,min} > 0.1}_{c^2_{s,min} \leq 0.1}$.
-A detailed analysis of such Bayes factors has been carried out in \cite{Brandes2023a} for the minimum speed of sound up to different neutron star maximum masses, $M_{max}$.
+Given the inferred bands of probability distributions for $c_s^2$ in Section~\ref{sec-2.2} and \mbox{Figure \ref{fig1}}, one can quantify the evidence for two competing scenarios: minimum $c^2_{s,min} > 0.1$ versus $c^2_{s,min} \leq 0.1$; in terms of corresponding Bayes factors, ${\cal B}^{c^2_{s,min} > 0.1}_{c^2_{s,min} \leq 0.1}$.
+A detailed analysis of such Bayes factors was carried out in~\cite{Brandes2023a} for the minimum speed of sound up to different maximum masses of neutron stars, $M_{max}$.
 Bayes factors exceeding 10 or 100 indicate strong or extreme evidence, respectively, for the scenario where the minimum $c_s^2$ remains larger than 0.1.
-This is the case for all masses $M_{max}\leq 2.1\,M_\odot$ as demonstrated in Table \ref{tab1}.
+This is the case for all masses $M_{max}\leq 2.1\,M_\odot$, as demonstrated in Table \ref{tab1}.
 Only for even heavier neutron stars does this evidence turn out to be lower.
-It is worth noting that the inclusion of the heavy black widow pulsar PSR J0952-0607 plays an important role strengthening the evidence against $c_s^2 \leq 0.1$ further in comparison with previous analyses which do not inlude this object \cite{Brandes2023}.
-Squared sound speeds $c_s^2 > 0.1$ in the cores of neutron stars with $M_{max}\leq 2.0\,M_\odot$ were also found in \cite{Altiparmak2022,Annala2023} without inclusion of the black widow pulsar.
+It is worth noting that the inclusion of the heavy black widow pulsar PSR J0952--0607 plays an important role that strengthens the evidence against $c_s^2 \leq 0.1$ further in comparison with previous analyses, which did not include this object~\cite{Brandes2023}.
+Squared sound speeds $c_s^2 > 0.1$ in the cores of neutron stars with $M_{max}\leq 2.0\,M_\odot$ were also found in~\cite{Altiparmak2022,Annala2023} without the inclusion of the black widow pulsar.

-\begin{specialtable}[H] {Bayes factors ${\cal B}^{c^2_{s,min} > 0.1}_{c^2_{s,min} \leq 0.1}$ comparing EoS samples with competing scenarios: a) minimum squared speed of sound (following a maximum) with $c^2_{s,min} > 0.1$, versus b) equations of state with $c^2_{s,min} \leq 0.1$.
-The minimum speeds of sound are computed up to maximum neutron star masses as indicated.
-Taken from \cite{Brandes2023a}. }

-\end{specialtable} These limiting bounds on very low speeds of sound suggest that the appearance of a strong first-order phase transition with Maxwell construction is unlikely for most of the known neutron stars.
+These limiting bounds on very low speeds of sound suggest that the appearance of a strong first-order phase transition with Maxwell construction is unlikely for most of the known neutron stars.
 An additional feature of a Maxwell-constructed first-order transition is an extended phase coexistence region.
 This will be examined more closely in the following subsection.

-\subsection{Evidence against a strong first-order phase transition in the cores of neutron stars}
+\subsection{Evidence Against a Strong First-Order Phase Transition in the Cores of Neutron Stars}